tisc9037/GenomeAnalysis_2026/README.md

 •	10/4: project plan finished, data organized and folders ready.
 		  Start of data quality control.

-•	15-16/4 genome assembly, additional assembly of illumina and nanopore.
+•	15-16/4 genome assembly of Illunina and additional assembly of PacBio.
 			And quality control of these assembly.

 •	21-24/4: assembly evaluation finished and start annotation.